skx/foth/README.md

 You can find binary releases of the final-version upon the [project release page](https://github.com/skx/foth/releases), but if you prefer you can install from source easily.

-Either run this to get the installation:
+Either run this to download and install the binary:

 ```
 $ go get github.com/skx/foth/foth@v0.4.0